Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 Pretend you’re Bergerac himself

 Time to hit the west side of Jersey.
-Start the day by stopping off at Noirmont Point where you’ll be treated to stunning views of St. Aubin’s Bay, along with WW2 command bunkers you can explore.
-Then continue to St. Brelade’s Bay, one of island’s most popular beaches, with golden sands and activities for everyone.
-Here you’ll find the hotel where Arthur and Julien Wakefield move to after baby Lily’s mysterious disappearance.
-You can even stay in the actual room it was all filmed, in the Bergerac Break experience.
+Start the day by stopping off at Noirmont Point where you’ll be treated to stunning views of St. Aubin’s Bay, along with World War II command bunkers you can explore.
+Then continue to St. Brelade’s Bay, one of the island’s most popular beaches, with golden sands and activities for everyone.

 2